- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 - The spark plugs must be grounded to complete the electrical circuit.

-- 6 [no object] (ground out) Baseball (Of a batter) be put out because of hitting a ground ball to a fielder who throws it to first base before the batter touches that base: he grounded out to shortstopMore example sentences
+- 6.1 (ground out) (Of a batter) be put out by hitting a ball on the ground to a fielder who throws it to or touches first base before the batter touches that base: he grounded out to shortstopMore example sentences

 - The batter grounded out, shortstop to first, and the runner from second rounded third and attempted to score on the play.